 For instance, if you were doing an advertising campaign about retirement villages, you wouldn’t want to show a bunch of teenagers on skateboards in the images.
 Much better would be some people looking like they were of retirement age, or nearing retirement age if this is who the target market is.

 Also, consider the location of your target audience.
 Some images look decidedly American or British.
 If you are targeting Australians, you’ll potentially need different-looking cities, streets, houses, flora, fauna, and cultures represented to make it look like a scene they recognize and resonate with.

-Ideally, before you set off looking for suitable images for your social media advertising campaign, you would have already established a brand style guide that not only outlines your primary and secondary colour palettes and their exact colour breakdowns, but also your fonts, and ideally your company’s image style.
+Ideally, before you set off looking for suitable images for your social media advertising campaign, you would have already established a brand style guide that not only outlines your primary and secondary color palettes and their exact color breakdowns, but also your fonts, and ideally your company’s image style.

-For instance, if turquoise blue is a colour in your colour palette, you may search for images that have this colour in the image somewhere.
-Searching for colours on stock image platforms like Jumpstory we’ve found is a surprisingly good way to find good image so give it a try!
+For instance, if turquoise blue is a color in your color palette, you may search for images that have this color in the image somewhere.
+Searching for colors on stock image platforms like Jumpstory we’ve found is a surprisingly good way to find good images so give it a try!

 We’ve also been adding in hashtags we’ve researched and even styles of music they should use i.e. DJ beats versus guitar acoustic sounds in line with their brand, to give a guideline as to how they can stay ‘on brand’ and thus consistent and professional no matter what platform they are marketing on.

 Another consideration when searching for suitable images for social media advertising is what platform you will run the ads on, and therefore what dimensions you will require.